EngrEeshaKhan/AI-Powered_PTA-CTDISR-Compliance-Audit-System/README.md

 The **AI-Powered PTA-CTDISR Compliance Audit System** is a local/offline platform that helps NTC (National Telecommunication Corporation) auditors evaluate PTA/licensee compliance against the **CTDISR (Cyber & Telecom Data & Information Security Regulation)** framework.
 Instead of manually cross-referencing dozens of policy documents, advisories, and asset inventories against every control in the framework, the system:

-1. Indexes all organizational evidence (policies, advisories, CTDISR text, asset inventories) into a searchable knowledge base.
+1. Indexes all organizational evidence (policies, advisories, CTDISR text, asset inventories) into a searchable knowledge base
 2. Retrieves the evidence most relevant to a specific control using semantic (embedding-based) search.
 3. Feeds that evidence into a fine-tuned local LLM, which drafts a structured audit finding.
 4. Hands the draft to a human auditor, who reviews, edits, and finalizes it.